 But those feelings of happiness and joy are byproducts of awakening, not the actual awakening itself.
-As long as we continue to chase the byproducts of awakening, we might actually miss the real thing.
-Often times, awakening requires striving and seeking.
+The problem is, as long as we chase the byproducts of awakening, we might miss the real thing.
+Striving or seeking?

 Awakening from the “Me”

 Fundamentally, the process of awakening is about awakening from the “Me.”
 It’s about awakening from the mistaken belief that we are separate from everything and everyone else.
 Are we striving or seeking?

-When we first begin our spiritual journey, many of us don’t really know what we’re “signing up” for.
+When we first begin our spiritual journey, many of us don’t really know what we’re signing up for.
 Some of us even think that putting ourselves on a spiritual path means that we will receive something.
 We don’t seem to realize that the process of enlightenment or spiritual awakening involves us having to let go of something.
-As we begin the process of letting go of our long held illusions, we realize that only in this letting go, do we receive anything.
+As we begin the process of letting go of our long-held illusions, we realize that only in this letting go, do we receive anything.

-If you approach your path as a seeker and without the intention of doing the heavy lifting required for transformation, you may still find moments of happiness and peace, but it’s unlikely to result in a permanent shift.
+If you approach your path as a seeker with no intention of doing the heavy lifting required for transformation, you may very well still find some moments of happiness and peace but it’s unlikely to result in a permanent shift.

 I can say that for me, I felt pulled to change.
 I knew the way my life was going was not the way I wanted it to go, but I felt stuck.
 At the outset, I was in such a deep territory of not knowing where I was in life that I had no clue how to make a shift.
 Setting out on a path - any path - was the baby step I needed to take.

 I needed to be in an environment where I felt safe and nurtured.
 It was something I needed to hear that resonated with my own personal experience at the time.
 I needed to hear something that made me feel less alone, less afraid, less separate.
 And it wasn’t until I did, that I felt ready to look at the truth.